davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/index.md

 ```

-Again, the importance cannot be overstated the importance of being careful when declaring exclusions.
+Again, we cannot overstate the importance of being careful when declaring exclusions.

 Please refer to the appropriate documentation in <a